usgs/earthquake-detection-formats/format-docs/Correlation.md

 * Correlation - A decimal number containing the correlation value of the detection.
-* Latitude - A decimal number that identifies the computed origin latitude of the correlation.
+* Latitude - A decimal number that identifies the computed origin latitude of the correlation in degrees.
-* Longitude - A decimal number that identifies the computed origin longitude of the correlation.
+* Longitude - A decimal number that identifies the computed origin longitude of the correlation in degrees.
-* Depth - A decimal number that identifies the computed origin elevation of the correlation.
+* Depth - A decimal number that identifies the computed origin elevation of the correlation in kilometers.
 * OriginTime - A string containing the UTC computed origin time of the correlation, in the ISO8601 format `YYYY-MM-DDTHH:MM:SS.SSSZ`.